-WVU strongly encourages all students to purchase a computer from the Computer Buying Guide.
+WVU strongly encourages all students review the Student Technology Guide.
 Although the choice between a PC and Mac is personal preference, some colleges, departments or degree programs may have specific computer requirements.
 Students also can contact their departments or advisors.

 We coordinate with computer manufacturers to find deals that save you money.
 Use the links below for special offers on hardware and links to software provided to students free or at reduced rates.

 - Free Microsoft Office for student use on up to five personal devices